Get help choosing a college that is right for you, with info and tips for preparing, applying, and paying for college.

-College can be pretty costly, and financial aid is often a necessary.
+College can be pretty costly, and financial aid is often needed.
 Check out the tools below for scholarship opportunities to pay your way through your new school.
 Remember, though, that multiple scholarships are necessary if you want to graduate debt-free.
 While many of these applications are time consuming and often have other requirements such as completing essays, they're critical in paying for your books, tuition, and other supplies.

-After completing the FAFSA you'll want to start looking for private scholarships.
+After completing the FAFSA, you'll want to start looking for private scholarships.
 There's a TON of scholarship opportunities which range from helping students from low-income families to far more specialized scholarships seeking to help students who plan to pursue careers in engineering, dancing, theatre, mathematics, and more.
 With enough effort there's a good chance you'll find a scholarship that specifically wants to help you realize your dreams.